RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 ||Between now and our next chat, I'd like you to arrive home a little early deliberately, and to observe what effect that has.
 Then we can discuss it next time.
 {:.chat}

+After the quiz, the next section is a cheat sheet that you can use as a quick reference to how SFT works.

 - Mark each statement true or false:
 - The term visitor in SFT is used to mean a member who is only seeking information about a problem.# The term visitor means a member who does not think they have a problem at all.
 - SFT is a method of self help that professional counselors usually avoid.# SFT is not self help, and many professional counselors use it.